Phoelionix/EpiCell/README.md

 Other notes:
+- Bug: unless in Jupyter "Graphing tick ..." message repeats for some reason, due to the animation function.
 - There is a tiny chance for an "insignificant error" which is just the map and regions arrays disagreeing on what state one individual is in.
-- In Spyder the "Graphing tick ..." message repeats for some reason, due to the animation function.
-It even happens when the animation function is replaced, so I'm not sure why this happens (I coded in Jupyter), so sorry about that.
 - It's recommended to set OpacityRegionsSeparate to True for AnimationExample.
-- Animations for Melbourne show little change due to a far lower R value and restrictions.
-- I've included some sample outputs, including the AnimationExample animation.
-I also included "Melbourne Grid Layout.xlsx" to show what each region represents in the animation (the layout has no other effect).
 - The simulated Reff is different from the input due to the distributions being approximations.
 - The default immunity for Faroe Islands is 70%.
 If one wishes to changes this, the variable controlling this is "ImmunePercentage".